 A tasty applejack sour, the jack rose is one of the popular cocktails from the 1920s and '30s.
 Its name is likely derived from the jack of the applejack and the cocktail's light rose coloring from the grenadine.

 Applejack is similar to apple brandy.
-It is often made with a blend apple brandy and neutral grain spirits; Laird's is the most popular brand today and it uses the blending process.
-The result is strong liquor (often bottled at 80 proof) with a rich apple flavor that's perfect for cocktails like this.
+It is often made with a blend of apple brandy and neutral grain spirits.
+The result is a strong liquor (often bottled at 80 proof) with a rich apple flavor that's perfect for cocktails like this.

 In true classic cocktail fashion, the jack rose has a nice balance of sweet and sour to accent the base liquor.
 You can adjust the lemon juice and grenadine to suit your personal taste, just like countless drinkers before you.